nsls-ii-mx/l_bnl_compress/README.md

   -s [SUM_RANGE], --sum [SUM_RANGE]
                         an integer image summing range (1 ...) to apply to the selected images, defaults to 1

+  -S SCALE,--scale SCALE
+                        a non negative scaling factor to apply both to the images and satval

   -t [THREAD], --thread [THREAD]
                         the thread number for the action of the current invocation of